-The May/June examination for this course will comprise a two-hour long paper.
-Students can expect both theory and problem-type questions in this exam.
-The mark obtained in the exam counts 70% towards the final mark.
-The examination is compulsory.
-An external examiner will assess the quality of both the examination paper and the students' answers.
+The November examination for this course will comprise a two hour long paper.
+Students can expect both problem and theory-type questions in this exam.
+The mark obtained in the exam will count 70% towards the final semester mark.
+The exam is compulsory.
+An external examiner will assess the quality of both the exam paper and the students' answers.

-9. Evaluation
+10. Evaluation

-Students may be required to complete evaluation questionnaires on the course content and lecturer style according to the Law Faculty's evaluation cycle.
-Answers and comments are then complied by the Centre for Higher Education Research, Teaching and Learning (CHERTL) who in turn writes an evaluation report on the outcomes.
-Please feel free to make suggestions as to how our teaching and learning experience can be refined and improved.
+Students may be required to complete evaluation questionnaires on the course content and the lecturer style according to the Law Faculty's evaluation cycle.
+Answers and comments are then compiled by the Centre for Higher Education Research, Teaching and Learning (CHERTL), who in turn writes an evaluation report.
+Please feel free to make suggestions for improvements to the teaching and learning experience - all constructive criticism is welcome!